YSanchezAraujo/YSanchezAraujo.github.io/bayes_conditional.md

 to break this down peice by peice, the distribution of $$J$$ is Bernoulli with probability $$\psi=0.5$$, and the distribution of $$Y$$ is also Bernoulli with probability (of the outcome equaling 1) 0.5.
 So the above turns into:

 $$\frac{0.5^2}{0.5^2 + 0.5^2} = 0.5$$

+**will complete this shorty, with the actual math that is going on above, instead of just saying X is a Y distributed**